Netherlands Trust Fund – Phase V – Agribusiness and Digital Technology

 The programme includes both sectors in Ethiopia, Ghana, Senegal, and the digital technologies sector in a multi-country project in Benin, Cote d'Ivoire, Mali and Uganda.
-It also supports the tourism industry in Myanmar.
 As with previous NTF programmes, NTF V will be jointly implemented with the Dutch Centre for the promotion of exports from developing countries (CBI).
 NTF V follows on the successful NTF IV and NTF III programmes, and will track its results through real-time customer relationship management and active risk management data systems.

 Sustainable Development Goals

 ITC partners with the Netherlands to support African business

 ITC’s NTF V programme is designed to contribute to decent jobs and improved livelihoods in the agribusiness, agritech and digital technology sectors.
 To that end, we aim to:

 - Increase the competitiveness of thousands of MSMEs

 - Increase sales of supported companies to hit $90 million

 - Support thousands of jobs and positively impact more than 200,000 people as a result

 - Bring in-kind contributions to create an additional 50% of project value